-All submitted applications will be acknowledged on screen and by an automated email.
-If you have not received an email acknowledgement please check your junk mail folder
+All submitted applications will be acknowledged by an automated email.
+If you have not received an email acknowledgement please check your junk mail folder.

 Any queries about the application process can be directed to abc@challis.co.

 12. Closing date